Key Takeaways

 The DFW Catch

-iBuyers charge 5-13% in service fees — often more than a traditional agent's commission.
-On the DFW median of $382,000, that is $19,100-$49,660 deducted from your proceeds.
+iBuyers charge 5-13% in service fees, often more than a traditional agent's commission.
 They also reduce the offer for any repairs found during inspection.

 Here is the bigger problem for DFW sellers: iBuyers are extremely selective.
 They only buy homes in good condition, typically built after 1960, within specific price ranges.
 DFW's notorious expansive clay soil causes widespread foundation problems, and the region's frequent hail storms damage roofs across the metroplex every spring.
 If your home has foundation cracks, a damaged roof, or other structural issues, iBuyers will decline to make an offer entirely.